a1678991/cloudatcost-cli/README.md

 ### Environment variables

-All options available as command-line options can be passed in as environment variables.
+All options available in shell can be passed in as environment variables.

 Environment variable | Description
 -------------------- | -----------